Menu

 We’ve done both, and have hiked into the gorge and camped at Big Bend for a night but have also hiked in and out in a day.
 If you opt to stay at Big Bend overnight, you’ll have parts of the gorge all to yourself in the morning, which is amazing.

-No doubt, camping is the most popular option when visiting Carnarvon Gorge.
-I feel though that you don’t come to Carnarvon Gorge for the camping, you come for exploring the gorge so don’t expect too much from the campsites.
+Camping is definitely the most popular option when visiting Carnarvon Gorge.
+But you don’t come to Carnarvon Gorge for the campingโ€”you come for exploring the gorge so don’t expect too much from the campsites.

-The Big Bend campsite is walk-in only, and the first camping spot for anyone doing the Carnarvon Great Walk (5-7 days).
-The campsite is very basic with only a drop toilet but you don’t really need much for an overnight hike anyway.
+• For the hikers: Big Bend is the only walk-in site in the gorge itself (first campsite on the Great Carnarvon Walk).
+The campsite is very basic with only a drop toilet but itโ€™s the only way to wake up deep in the gorge.
 If you choose do this option, you’ll need to pre-book your camping permit.

-HIKING TIPS FOR EXPLORING CARNARVON GORGE
+PRACTICALITIES FOR EXPLORING CARNARVON GORGE

 Here are a few tips and tricks that have helped us make the most of our Carnarvon Gorge adventures.